Tampa, Florida: Rays

-Low-A Southeast
+Florida State League

-Several Major League baseball teams conduct Spring Training in the area, and most also operate minor league teams in the Low-A Southeast.
+Several Major League baseball teams conduct Spring Training in the area, and most also operate minor league teams in the Low-A Florida State League.
 The major league New York Yankees and the affiliated minor league Tampa Tarpons use George M. Steinbrenner Field across Dale Mabry Highway from Raymond James Stadium.

-Across the bay in Pinellas County, the Philadelphia Phillies affiliate Clearwater Threshers and Toronto Blue Jays affiliate Dunedin Blue Jays also play in the Low-A Southeast.
-Other nearby Low-A Southeast teams include the Pittsburgh Pirates affiliate Bradenton Marauders and the Detroit Tigers affiliate Lakeland Flying Tigers.
+Across the bay in Pinellas County, the Philadelphia Phillies affiliate Clearwater Threshers and Toronto Blue Jays affiliate Dunedin Blue Jays also play in the Florida State League.
+Other nearby Florida State League teams include the Pittsburgh Pirates affiliate Bradenton Marauders and the Detroit Tigers affiliate Lakeland Flying Tigers.
 The Phillies, Blue Jays, Pirates, and Tigers all play their Spring Training games at their minor league teams' ballparks.

 The Tarpons have won five league titles, the Flying Tigers have won four, the Threshers have won two, and the Blue Jays and Marauders have each won one.

-The area was formerly home to many teams in the former Florida State League that no longer exist, most notably the Tampa Smokers, St. Petersburg Saints, and the original Tampa Tarpons.
+The area was formerly home to many teams in the Florida State League that no longer exist, most notably the Tampa Smokers, St. Petersburg Saints, and the original Tampa Tarpons.

 Hockey

 Lightning

-The NHL's Tampa Bay Lightning was established in 1992, and play their home games at Amalie Arena in downtown Tampa.
+The NHL's Tampa Bay Lightning, named after the city's propensity for attracting lightning unlike any other on the continent, was established in 1992, and play their home games at Benchmark International Arena in downtown Tampa.
 In 2004, the team won their first Stanley Cup by defeating the Calgary Flames in 7 games.
-The Lightning lost the Eastern Conference Final in 2011 in 7 games against the eventual champion Boston Bruins.
-The Bolts were Eastern Conference champions in 2015, losing to the Chicago Blackhawks in the Finals.
-They returned to the Eastern Conference Final in 2016 but lost in 7 games to the eventual champion Pittsburgh Penguins.
-They returned again to the Eastern Conference Final in 2018 but lost in 7 games to the eventual champion Washington Capitals.
-The Lightning won their second Stanley Cup in 2020, defeating the Dallas Stars in 6 games.
-They would later win their third Stanley Cup the following year in 2021 after defeating the Montreal Canadiens in 5 games.
+After this first championship and an ensuing season-wide lockout, the Lightning went 1–3 in four Conference Final appearances in 2011, 2015, 2016 and 2018, winning only in 2015 to lose to the Chicago Blackhawks in the ensuing Finals.
+Then the Lightning won back-to-back Stanley Cups in 2020 and 2021 with victories over the Dallas Stars and fellow Atlantic Division member Montreal Canadiens respectively.

 Tampa hosted the skills contests and 2018 NHL All-Star Game weekend on January 27–28, 2018.
+Former captain Steve Stamkos is the franchise's top scorer with 555 goals across sixteen seasons before signing a new contract with the Nashville Predators after the 2023–24 NHL season.